AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

  \snippet "DOX_ENUMS.cpp"     DOX_ENUMS_ITER_SAMPLE

-As soon as we include additional header:

- \snippet "DOX_ENUMS.cpp"       DOX_ENUMS_BITSET_HEADER

-type definition \alib{enums;EnumBitSet} becomes available.
+With the module \alib_enumops, the type definition \alib{enumops;EnumBitSet} becomes available.
 This type simply fills out the right template parameters for target type \alib{lang;TBitSet}.<br>
 Those are:
 - The "interface type into the bitset", namely \b Pets.
-This allows use to use elements of this enumeration to pass as bit number specifiers.
+This allows use to use elements of this enumeration to be passed as the bit number specifiers.
-- The length of the enumeration by passing \alib{enums;T_EnumIsIterable::End}.
+- The length of the enumeration by passing the field \alib{enumops;IterableTraits::End}.
 - The start of numbering.
 In our case, this is \c 0, but the implementation also allows other ranges like 1000..1050, resulting in a bit set with a capacity of 50.

-With this type, we can now define a bit set as follows:
+With this type, we can now define a bitset as follows:
  \snippet "DOX_ENUMS.cpp"     DOX_ENUMS_BITSET_DEF

-And easily fill it with:
+And fill it with:
  \snippet "DOX_ENUMS.cpp"     DOX_ENUMS_BITSET_FILL

 Because \alib{lang;TBitSet} provides efficient bidirectional iterator types that deliver just the bits